biosoftware1948/ENM-Protein-Predictor/README.md

 With this enrichment factor, databases were mined for protein characteristics, and this information was used to predict if a given protein and nanomaterial pair will bind
 <h2> How to use </h2>
-<p>To run the pipeline and reproduce the results call estimator.py "amount of runs" "output file" (2 command line arguments).
-This
+<p>To run the pipeline and reproduce the results call "python estimator.py (insert # of runs) (insert output file) (2 command line arguments).
-will output the statistics and feature importances to the "output file" in JSON format.
+An example call might be "python estimator.py 50 output.zip".
+This will output the statistics and feature importances to the "output file" in JSON format.
 This will also output all the classification information to a csv file.
-To see the statistics and feature importances in a readable format call statistic_parser.py "output_file" and the results will be printed to the command line.</p>
+To see the statistics and feature importances in a readable format call "statistic_parser.py (output_file) and the results will be printed to the command line.
+If you want to visualize your data, simply type "python visualization_utils.py (insert output file here)".
+It'll create and display the various figures and graphs for you.</p>
 <h2> Predicting your own data</h2>
 <p> To make predictions of your own data go to the main function in estimator.py.
 Set db.predict = "your_csv_path".
 This will use our data to make predictions on yours.
 A csv file will be outputted
 with easily interpretable results.
 Be weary of predictions that fall within the 0.4-0.6 probability range